stephanGarland/intro-to-x/mysql/mysql-101.md

 ### DISTINCT

 `DISTINCT` is a very useful keyword for many operations when you want to not show duplicates.
 Unfortunately, it also adds a fairly hefty load to the database.
 That's not to say you _can't_ use it, but when writing code that will end up using this, ask yourself if you could intead handle de-duplication in the application.
 This also comes with tradeoffs, of course - you're now pulling more data over the network, and increasing load on the application.
+Generally speaking, databases are bound first by disk and memory, rather than CPU or network, so using compression (increased CPU load) and/or sending more data (not using `DISTINCT`) tends to increase overall performance, but you should experiment and profile your code.

-This may also be something that works well with one or the other mechanism early on, but as either the database or application grows, becomes unwieldy.
+This also tends to be something that works well early on with little load, but as either the database or application grows, it becomes unwieldy.

 ```sql
 mysql>